Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 Obviously, there are many types of pallets you can choose from.
 Broadly speaking, pallets fall into five categories:

 • Stringer pallets.
-These pallets are built with 2x4 inch wood, plastic, and metal pieces called stringers.
-These are the boards that connect the top and bottom boards to provide additional support.
+These pallets are built with 2x4-inch wood, plastic, and metal pieces called stringers.
+These are the boards that connect the top and bottom boards, providing additional support.

 • Block pallets.
 Block pallets are usually a little sturdier than stringer pallets.
 They include cylindrical posts that support the top deck.